xddxdd/blog/src/content/article/en/modify-computer/legal-lte-network-at-home-for-100-bucks/index.md

 date: 2025-04-06 02:56:34
 ---

-> This post is automatically translated from the Chinese version with LLM.
-The translation content has been edited and verified by the author.

 Yes, you read that right.
 Without the need for Faraday cages or signal-blocking measures, you can build a legal LTE network at home (in the US) for around \$100, capable of transmitting continuously 24/7.

 > Regarding "legal": I am not a lawyer or a wireless expert.
 Based on my research into the relevant policies and regulations, my entire setup should be legal.
 However, I take no responsibility if you encounter any legal issues after following the instructions in this post.